Infinite-Nomic/Infinite-Nomic/round6/rules.md

 **Cost:** 1 Dad Coin
 **Description:** *Your trusty pa is back to help you frack that sweet sweet Dad Coin, make your pappy proud.*
 **Effect:** When equipping this module to a factory, pay 2 points.
 When collecting from this module's factory, gain 2 Dad Coins.

+# 11. Player Tracking
+The annex of a nickname is the final parethenesized section of that nickname (example: in "Mr. X (1, 3)", the annex is "(1, 3)").
+Nicknames shall contain no parentheses other than those that introduce or terminate the annex.
+The annex shall appear at the end of a nickname.
+The fields of an annex are parts separated by commas (example: in the annex "(1, 3)", the fields are "1" and "3").

+Certain quantites are described as player-tracked.
+Each player shall record their current values of player-tracked quantities in the annex of their nicknames, but shall not be punished for recording values that were correct up to 48 hours ago.
+If, at any time, a player's nickname has an incorrect value of a player-tracked quantity, a moderator may update that player's nickname to reflect the correct values.

+If a player-tracked quantity in a player's nickname has deviated from the correct value by the same non-zero constant for 96 continuous hours, that quantity is updated so that the player's nickname is correct.

+# 12. Tracked Values
+Score is a player-tracked quantity.
+Dad coins balance is a player-tracked quantity.

+Each player's annex shall be of the form "($P, $M$C)", where "$P" is their score, "$M" is one or more characters acting as a currency symbol, and "$C" is their dad coin balance.